LegendGaf/LegendGaf/README.md

 - 👋 Hi, I’m @LegendGaf
 - 👀 I’m interested in Robotics and I.A.
-- 🌱 I’m currently learning embedded system engineering
+- 🚀 I’m currently working as an embedded system and FW engineering
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me [...](https://www.linkedin.com/in/aymane-gafaiti-b34a851b2/)